Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Request-Response.md

 1. Create a Django project, from scratch, containing URLs and Views that together form a route.
 1. Describe the relationships between URLs, Views, Templates, & Models.

+## Warm-Up

+With a group of 3, answer the following question:

+_What are your best tips for staying productive and motivated while working virtually?_

 ## Tutorial Review (15 minutes)